tomwheeler/temporal-nyc-workshop-go/exercises/non-retryable-error-types/README.md

    go run start/main.go
    ```
 5. Once you see the first Heartbeat message appear in the logs, wait 15 seconds
-   and refresh the WebUI.
+   and refresh the Web UI.
 You should see the same **Pending Activities**
    section, but now there is a failure indicating that the Heartbeat timed out.
    You will also see how many retries are left and how long until the next
    retry.
 If the Activity isn't fixed before the final attempt it will fail.